rtcharity/resources.eahub.org/content/events/articles/discussion-tips.md

 ## Consider making hand out sheets:

 * This is useful if you want to get through several questions or if you wish to have more structure.
 * Handouts could include a summary of the topic (or of the assigned material) and a list of questions to help frame the conversation.
-There are <a target="_blank" href="/graphics/editable-graphics/">handouts on several topics</a> already created that you can modify to suit your group.
+There are <a target="_blank" href="">handouts on several topics</a> already created that you can modify to suit your group.

 ## Marketing: